cwendorf/CALM/docs/examples/producingCodes.md

 #### Example: Repeated (Reverse) Contrasts

 The intercept is equivalent to the mean of the first group.
-Parameters represent the difference between each group and the previous group.
+Remaining parameters represent the difference between each group and the previous group.

 ```r
 M1 <- c(1,0,0)